asolove/asolove.github.io/next/src/content/posts/2026-05-29-better-podcast-ui.md

 Analyzing the creative decisions that they are trying to make, editors really care about:

-- How the fade-in portion of the music corresponds to the outgoing speaking part: making sure it becomes noticable right as the section is reaching a dramatic or summarizing closing beat.
+- How the fade-in portion of the music corresponds to the outgoing speaking part: making sure it becomes noticaeble right as the section is reaching a dramatic or summarizing closing beat.
 - How the swell of the music lets the last section gently fade out and how the music corresponds to the emotional or intellectual changes between the two sections.
 - How the fade-out portion of the music ducks back down to fit beneath the next section's spoken content, lingers for a bit, and then fades out smoothly.

-So I built a set of layout tools that exactly correspond to those set of creative decisions.
+So I built a set of layout tools that exactly correspond to that set of creative decisions.
 Using the pin-based layout system, the editor gets to pick which part of the music should play at the same time as which part of the preceding and following spoken word clips.
 Then they can independently control the volume or other effects on each track so that they layer properly.

 <figure>
   <div data-interactive="pins-and-constraints"></div>